Formulae in noncommutative Hodge theory: Variations of semi-infinite Hodge structures: definitions

 induced by $(\cdot,\cdot)$ is non-degenerate. \end{defn}

-A morphism of \vhs{} (polarized or unpolarized) is the same thing as a morphism of the underlying pre-\vhs.
+A morphism of \vshs{} (polarized or unpolarized) is the same thing as a morphism of the underlying pre-\vshs.

-\begin{rmk} The terminology `polarized' and `unpolarized' is not standard: what we call a `polarized \vhs' is usually simply called a \vhs.
-However, the notion of an unpolarized \vhs{} has applications in mirror symmetry so it seems useful to make the distinction. \end{rmk}
+\begin{rmk} What we call a `$\Z/2$-graded polarized \vshs' is usually simply called a \vshs{}, in particular, the polarization is part of the structure.
+However, the notion of an unpolarized \vshs{} has applications in mirror symmetry so it seems useful to make the distinction. \end{rmk}

+\begin{rmk} An unpolarized $\Z$-graded \vshs{} is equivalent to a vector bundle over the $\Bbbk$-scheme $\cM$, equipped with a filtration and flat connection satisfying Griffiths transversality \cite[Lemma 2.7]{Ganatra2015}; in the application to mirror symmetry we take $\Bbbk=\C$.
+The most relevant choice of $\BbK$ for the application to mirror symmetry is $\BbK = \C \laurent{q}$.
+One can think of $\cM = \spec \BbK$ as a `formal punctured disc'.
+Geometrically, one thinks of this formal punctured disc as mapping into the K\"ahler/complex moduli space, with the limit $q \to 0$ corresponding to a `large volume'/`large complex structure' limit point of the moduli space.
+We consider the pullback of the relevant structures (\vshs, categories) to $\cM$.
+We shall define a `family of $A_\infty$ categories parametrized by $\cM$' to be a $\BbK$-linear $A_\infty$ category.
+Thus Theorem \ref{thm:main} constructs a \vshs{} over $\cM$ from a family of $A_\infty$ categories parametrized by $\cM$. \end{rmk}